A Story of Migration

 As borders multiply, so too must resistance.
 From demonstrations inside detention centres to migrant-led campaigns and acts of cross-border solidarity, people are fighting back to stand up for everyone’s freedom to move.

-'A fantastically succinct primer on the violence of our bordered world, and a powerful invitation to join with people at the sharpest end of that violence'<br> - Gracie Bradley, interim Director at Liberty
+'A fantastically succinct primer on the violence of our bordered world, and a powerful invitation to join with people at the sharpest end of that violence'- Gracie Bradley, interim Director at Liberty

-'[Border Nation] debunks the myths and misconceptions about immigration and who exactly profits from the system' - Refinery29 UK
+'Debunks the myths and misconceptions about immigration and who exactly profits from the system'- Refinery29 UK

 1. In the Shadow of the British Empire